SciTools/iris/docs/src/whatsnew/latest.rst

    now replaced by `iris-emsf-regrid`_

 #. `@pp-mo`_ deprecated everything in :mod:`iris.experimental.regrid`.
-   Most features have a preferred exact alternative, as suggested, _except_ :class:`iris.experimental.regrid.ProjectedUnstructuredLinear` : that has no _identical_ equivalent, but :class:`iris.analysis.UnstructuredNearest` is suggested as being quite close (though possibly slower).  (:pull:`5458`)
+   Most features have a preferred exact alternative, as suggested, *except* :class:`iris.experimental.regrid.ProjectedUnstructuredLinear` : that has no identical equivalent, but :class:`iris.analysis.UnstructuredNearest` is suggested as being quite close (though possibly slower).  (:pull:`4548`)

 🔗 Dependencies